harrylu99/blog/docs/js/ExecutionStack.md

 ```

-## Answer For the Last Chapter
+## Answer For the Last Article

-Okay, now we understand how the execution context stack handles execution context, let's take a look at the question of the previous chapter:
+Okay, now we understand how the execution context stack handles execution context, let's take a look at the question of the previous article:

 ```
 var scope = "global scope";